This is a Story About Listening To Yourself... Even When It’s Hard

 Having bipolar means that I must ride my waves, no amount of self care or medication completely mutes the seasons of moods.
 While they are mild now, I have learned to move with them, surf along their crests to the shore.
 Yoga helps me do this.
 When anxiety feels overwhelming, Yoga lifts its weight.
 When depression is whispering, Yoga livens my spirit.
 When thoughts became repetitive and grueling, the breath of Yoga eases my mind and settles me into the earth.

-Yet, there are times in our lives when we must face a frightening our internal conflicts and accept what may seem counterintuitive.
+Yet, there are times in our lives when we must face our internal conflicts and accept what may seem counterintuitive.
 I have never been able to successfully not listen to my Spirit.
 I don’t know about you, but attempting this has always led me into a world of pain.
 This has been no different, the world of pain being one of anxiety and frustration.

 When we finally acknowledge our conflicts and listen without judgement, emotional and spiritual relief is soon to follow.
 While I do feel great relief, I also mourn letting go of something that had been an expectation and hope for so long.
 Still, I know my true ideal is one in which Yoga is mine and my work as a psychotherapist belongs to everyone else.
 Selfish or not… that’s my truth.
 What’s yours?